tdda/tdda/doc/source/tdda.serial.md

 ## Custom Sections within `tdda.serial` Files

-The primary goals of the `tdda.serial` format are to allow detailed specification of flat-file formats and to provide facilites for utilising such specifications for more accurate reading and writing of data using (inherently ambiguous) flat-file formats.
+The primary goals of the `tdda.serial` format are to allow detailed specification of flat-file formats and to provide facilities for utilising such specifications for more accurate reading and writing of data using (inherently ambiguous) flat-file formats.
 The `tdda.serial` specifications are not written with a single library in mind, and are